Shavit-Lab/Sparse-Expansion/README.md

   --model [pythia or llama] \
   --model_size [supports all Pythia model sizes and Llama 2 7B and 13B as well as Llama 3 8B] \
   --sparsity [sparsity expressed as a float, or in N:M format as a tuple (N, M)] \
-  --quantize [whether or not to quantize, default False] \
+  --quantize [if flag is set, quantize] \
-  --bits [number of bits to quantize to if quantize is True, otherwise ignored] \
+  --bits [number of bits to quantize to if quantize flag is set, otherwise ignored] \
-  --verbose [show more detailed progress] \
+  --verbose [if flag is set, show more detailed progress] \
   --dataset [wikitext2 or c4, c4 is sometimes down so experiments were all conducted on wikitext2] \
   --dataset-size [number of calibration samples] \
-  --no_PCA [whether or not to skip the PCA step for further speedup, default False] \
+  --no_PCA [if flag is set, do not perform PCA] \
-  --PCA_reduction_factor [degree of dimensionality reduction if no_PCA is False, otherwise ignored] \
+  --PCA_reduction_factor [degree of dimensionality reduction if no_PCA is not set, otherwise ignored] \
   --num_clusters [number of clusters]
 ```
 For example, here is a command to evaluate a 50% sparse Pythia 12B model with 16 experts and no additional quantization: